Metabolic Dysfunction: Overview

 I wonder if we should refer to metabolic disease as ‘carbohydrate intolerance’.
 Similar to lactose intolerance but instead of just getting a little flatulence, you get diabetes, heart disease, Alzheimer’s, and cancer.

 There is no biological need for ANY amount of sugar in the diet.
-(Glucose is required but can be produced by our bodies from other nutrients.)
+(Glucose is required but can be produced by our bodies from the other two macronutrients, fat and protein.)

-Dietary sugar is the major cause of metabolic dysfunction linked to diabetes, heart disease, Alzheimer’s disease, and several cancers.
+Dietary sugar and refined carbohydrates is the major cause of metabolic dysfunction linked to diabetes, heart disease, Alzheimer’s disease, and several cancers.